-On Christmas day, 1864, the poet Henry Wadsworth Longfellow received word that his son, Charles, a soldier in the Civil War, had been wounded.
-Just two years before, Henry had lost his second wife in a fire.
-As he sat alone with his grief, on the most joyful of Holy Days, he penned words of hope to challenge his own despair.
-He called his composition I Heard the Bells on Christmas Day.
+On Christmas day, 1864, the poet Henry Wadsworth Longfellow received word that his son, a soldier in the Civil War, had been wounded.
+Just two years before, Henry had lost his wife in a fire.
+As this devout Christian man sat alone with his grief, on the most joyful of Holy Days, he penned words of hope to challenge his own despair.
+He called his composition Christmas Bells.
 Little did he know that those words would someday be set to music and become a blessing to millions of people around the world.